opencog/sensory/examples/README.md

 * `irc-api.scm` -- Demo of connecting to IRC and interacting.

 Agent demos:
-* `irc-echo-bot.scm` -- Unfinished IRC echo bot demo.
+* `irc-echo-bot.scm` -- Crude IRC echo bot demo.

 The goal of the IRC bot is to implement IRCbot type function in an Atomese.
-The bot is meant to be taken as a very crude agent prototype.
-Unfinished.
+The bot is meant to be taken as a crude agent prototype.